 Practitioners’ Voices in Classical Reception Studies (PVCRS) is an Open Access e-journal published by the Department of Classical Studies at The Open University.
 Its aim is to provide a forum in which creative practitioners (theatre directors, actors, poets, translators, artists, architects, composers, choreographers and others) can discuss the relationship between their work and the classical texts, themes and contexts on which they draw.

-Three issues have been published so far.
-The first two issues - which can be accessed via the 'Past Issues' tab at the top of this page - featured practitioners working with poetry and drama.
-The current issue focuses on practitioners working with visual and material culture; future issues will broaden the journal's scope to other areas, including music, dance and historical reenactment.
+Five issues have been published so far.
+The first four issues - which can be accessed via the 'Past Issues' tab at the top of this page - featured practitioners working with literature, drama and visual/material culture.
+Future issues will broaden the journal's scope to other areas, including music, dance and historical reenactment.

 Please note that you can adjust the size of text on this website.
 The setting is found in the View menu of most browsers.